 Stuff Mastheads

-In 2023, Stuff introduced digital versions of The Post, The Press and Waikato Times newspapers to align with the shifting media consumption trends and harness the benefits of online platforms.
+In 2023, Stuff introduced digital versions of their masthead newspapers — The Post, The Press and Waikato Times — to align with the shifting media consumption trends and harness the benefits of online platforms.
 The new websites run in a subscription-based model, similar to traditional newspapers, but adapted for the digital age.
 By incorporating a paywall, the websites deliver a strong value proposition: exclusive, high-quality, local news accessible to subscribers - anytime, anywhere.

 For the MVP (Minimum Viable Product), I focused on a design that prioritises simplicity, accessibility and ease of use.
 The clean interface and intuitive navigation ensure that users, regardless of their technical and non-technical abilities, can effortlessly find, browse, and read articles.
 This design, complemented by minimal advertising, aims to provide an enjoyable user experience, which is crucial for converting free readers into paying subscribers.